nefarius/DsHidMini/XInputBridge/README.md

 This project brings back the [extended XInput API provided by ScpServer/ScpToolkit](https://github.com/nefarius/ScpToolkit/tree/master/ScpXInputBridge) to DsHidMini as a drop-in replacement for the now abandoned [SCP proxy DLL](https://github.com/nefarius/ScpToolkit/tree/9f4076ad6912002687d1824494258607d859c67e/XInput_Scp).
 In addition to the common XInput functions, it also provides the `XInputGetExtended` API, which returns all possible pressure values.

+The library supportes detection and proxying up to 8 DS3s in [SXS mode](https://docs.nefarius.at/projects/DsHidMini/HID-Device-Modes-Explained/#sxs) and/or any XInput-compatible controller mixed.

 ### Info for developers

 This project is actively maintained and considered stable, it can also be used in new projects that need simple access to DS3 pressure values.